rust-lang/rust/active/0000-statically-sized-literals.md

 # Alternatives

-The alternative design is to make the literals values and not references.
+The alternative design is to make the literals the values and not the references.

 ### The changes